Philippus/elastic4s/README.md

    )
 }
 ```
 A single HTTP or TCP request is now needed for 4 operations.
 The example above uses simple documents just for clarity of reading; the usual optional settings can still be used.
+See more information on the [bulk page](guide/bulk.md).

 #### Other